dkatavic/node-ca-session/README.md

 ### Secondary indexes

 ca-session-service supports secondary indexes.
-If custom index is set, when session is created, extra new key-value pair is created, where key is equal to `"{$index_property}:{$index_value}"` and value of created token.
-For example, if you create session with data `{user_id: 150}` and property user_id is secondary index, after creating session, ca-session-service will for key `"user_id:150"` add member with value of token.
+If custom index is set, when session is created, extra new key is created, where key is equal to `"{$index_property}:{$index_value}"`.
+Every token that belongs to specified index is added as member to set stored at key.
+For example, if you create session with data `{user_id: 150}` and property user_id is secondary index, after creating session, ca-session-service will add token as member of key `"user_id:150"`.
 This can be used for keeping track of all active user's token's, and deleting them upon closing account.

 ```node